skushagra/projectOTP/README.md

 # Sending messages to multiple messages

-If you want to send a message to multiple numbers write numbers seperated by commas when it asks for the numbe.
+If you want to send a message to multiple numbers write numbers seperated by commas when the program asks for the numbers.